-The carotid body is a small, oval-shaped, reddish brown body that consists of a cluster of chemoreceptors and is present at the bifurcation of the common carotid artery.
-It functions as a sensor and detects changes in the arterial blood composition, by mainly detecting partial pressure of oxygen and changes in blood pH.
+The carotid body is a small, oval-shaped, reddish-brown body that consists of a cluster of chemoreceptors and is present at the bifurcation of the common carotid artery.
+The carotid body functions as a sensor and detects changes in the arterial blood composition by detecting partial pressure of oxygen and changes in blood pH.

 Pulse: The common carotid artery is often used to measure pulse, especially in patients with shock and in those with an undetectable peripheral pulse.

-- Marker of atherosclerosis: The thickness of the intima-media of the carotid artery wall is a marker of subclinical atherosclerosis.
-This is a normal occurrence in old age.
+- The thickness of the intima-media of the carotid artery wall is a marker of subclinical atherosclerosis which a normal occurrence in old age.

 - Carotidynia is a syndrome that causes inflammation and tenderness of the common carotid artery near the bifurcation.

 The external carotid artery is one of the two main branches of the common carotid artery; the other being the internal carotid artery.
 The internal carotid artery, as mentioned above, supplies the deep structures within the brain and orbits and has no cervical branches, while the external carotid artery supplies the superficial structures of the neck, face, jaw, scalp, and coverings of the brain, also known as the meninges.